Contributed by Staff of Timberline Knolls

-A professional assessment can help determine the appropriate level of care and treatment that might be needed for a service member, and it can evaluate the severity of one’s substance abuse disorder.
+A professional assessment can help determine the appropriate level of care and addiction treatment that might be needed for a service member, and it can evaluate the severity of one’s substance abuse disorder.
 Recommendations for treatment can then be provided, particularly if treatment can be adequately administered in military facilities.

-Examples Of Military Substance Abuse Programs
+Examples of Military Substance Abuse Programs

 Each service branch of the military offers counseling services in addition to substance abuse prevention and treatment programs.
 These include, but are not limited to, the following: